Donich Law - Jordan Donich - Courtroom Sketch

 R. v.
 M.J., 2019 SCC 54

 In this case, a naturopathic doctor was charged with criminal negligence causing death after she administered an injection that led to her patient dying.
-The main issue of this case was if whether this naturopathic doctor demonstrated wanton or reckless disregard for the life and safety of her patient by administering an intravenous injection that was incorrect and unlawful in Quebec, leading to the patient’s death.
+The key legal issue of this case was if whether this naturopathic doctor demonstrated wanton or reckless disregard for the life and safety of her patient by administering an intravenous injection that was incorrect and unlawful in Quebec, ultimately leading to the patient dying.

-The Supreme Court of Canada considered the defendant’s actions within the context of her professional duties and the specifics of the case.
-Although her actions were incorrect and violated the provincial regulations of Quebec, the Court had to carefully assess whether these actions constituted a marked and substantial departure from the conduct expected of a reasonable person in the same circumstances.
+The Supreme Court of Canada (SCC) examined the defendant’s conduct within the context of her professional obligations and the specific circumstances of the case.
+Although her actions were incorrect and violated the provincial regulations of Quebec, the Court had to carefully assess whether these actions actually constituted a “marked and substantial” departure from the conduct expected of a reasonable person in the same sort of circumstances.

 R. v.
 V.K., 2015 ONSC 3639